Elliott Investment Management L.P. Disclaimer

 Whilst it is acknowledged that risk factors are present in all global supply chains and across all sectors, EAUK considers that there is a relatively low risk of slavery, human trafficking and forced labour occurring within its business as a regulated, sub-investment advisor or within its supply chain.

-EAUK has detailed below the following areas where it sees potential risks that continue to be assessed and managed:
+EAUK has detailed below the following areas where it sees potential risks that need to be assessed and managed:

 Direct Risk: EAUK complies with all applicable employment and human rights laws.
 EAUK’s employees are highly skilled professionals and EAUK has implemented robust procedures to ensure that the risk of employing a trafficked or exploited person within the business either directly, or through a subcontractor, recruitment agency or as a consultant is low.